piyushk6626/Athena/readme.md

    - *Example:* "Find an Airbnb near AISSMS Pune."

 2. **AI Reasoning**
-   - Utilizes OpenAI’s GPT-4 for advanced reasoning and function calling, determining which actions to take based on the query.
+   - Utilizes OpenAI's GPT-4 for advanced reasoning and function calling, determining which actions to take based on the query.

 3. **Function Calling**
    - Executes specific functions by fetching data from integrated services (e.g., Airbnb for accommodations).